 For information, test dates and locations, go to (ETS) at www.ets.org.

 4. National Board Dental Examination (NBDE)- Successful completion of the NBDE, Part I and Part II (when available) is required of all applicants, including dentists trained outside the US.
 Scores for Part I are due by August 1.
 Scores for Part II are to be submitted when taken.
 If the applicant chooses to take the INBDE, the score can be submitted after the August 1 application deadline, but must be submitted before the interview process begins (usually in late October).
 Applicants must have their scores sent directly from the American Dental Association to email@example.com.
 Applicants are advised to Request NBDE scores as early as possible; it can take as long as two months for them to be received.
 Note that NBDE scores reported in a dean's letter cannot be accepted as official, except for LLU students and alumni.

-5. Dental Admission Test (DAT) scores- An official DAT score report is required for all applicants.
+5. Dental Admission Test (DAT) scores- An official DAT score report is optional for all applicants.
 If the applicant has never applied to LLU before, he or she must go to the ADA website (www.ada.org) and request DAT scores to be released to our university.
-We will not be able to receive DAT scores electronically until the applicant releases them to us, as well as providing our office with their DentPIN also.
 Please complete this early as to allow time for the ADA to process the request.

 6. Letters of recommendation- Three letters of recommendation from individuals who have known and worked closely with the applicant are required.
 Letters must be program specific (i.e., support an applicant for the particular program to which he/she is seeking admission) and are valid for no more than two consecutive years.
 Note that the dean's letter (required in order to document your GPA and class rank) can count as one of the three letters of recommendation.
 Recommenders may submit letters electronically via the online application process.